Facebook parent Meta posts solid 1Q results, stock soars

 For the current quarter, Meta said it expects revenue in the range of $29.5 billion to $32 billion, above analysts’ expectations of $29.45 billion.

+Meta is “starting to find its way again after being negatively impacted by Apple privacy changes, TikTok competition, Reels headwinds, heavy hiring and expense growth,” said Dan Morgan, senior portfolio manager at Synovus Trust Company.

+Meta said 3.02 billion people logged in to at least one of its apps — Facebook, Instagram, WhatsApp or Messenger — every day in March.
+Facebook, still its biggest platform and biggest source of ad revenue, had 2.04 billion daily users and 2.99 billion monthly users, an increase of 4% and 2% year-over-year.

-Shares of the Menlo Park, California-based company rose more than 12% to $235.60 in after-hours trading.
+Shares of the Menlo Park, California-based company rose nearly 12% to $234.20 in after-hours trading.